Lady: Other meanings

 The special use of the word as a title of the Virgin Mary, usually Our Lady, represents the Latin Domina Nostra.
 In Lady Day and Lady Chapel, the word is properly a genitive, representing hlǣfdigan "of the Lady".

 The word is also used as a title of the Wiccan Goddess, The Lady.

 Margaret Thatcher was informally referred to in the same way by many of her political colleagues when Prime Minister of the United Kingdom.
 Her husband was later created a baronet, thus making her "Lady Thatcher" as of right.
-After she retired, she was given a barony as Baroness Thatcher, of Kesteven in the County of Lincolnshire, and was thereafter known as "The Lady Thatcher".
+After she retired, she was given a peerage as Baroness Thatcher, of Kesteven in the County of Lincolnshire, and was thereafter known as "The Lady Thatcher".

 Elsewhere in the Commonwealth, the word is used in a similar fashion to aristocratic usage in Britain.
 In Ghana, for example, the consort of the Asantehene of the Ashanti people is known as Lady Julia Osei Tutu.
 In Nigeria, the Yoruba aristocrats Kofoworola, Lady Ademola and Oyinkansola, Lady Abayomi made use of the title due to their being the wives of British knights.